-The ActiveX controls don't have any further formatting choices, but you can change the button color.
+The ActiveX controls don't have any other formatting choices, but you can change the button color.

-An ActiveX control button also forces you to add an event macro to your sheet module, which will run after the button gets clicked.
+An ActiveX control button also forces you to add an event macro to your sheet module, which will run after the button clicks.

-You have the power to include other event triggers, including double click, which could perform a different action if that button is clicked twice.
+You can include other event triggers, including double click, which could perform a different action if that button is clicked twice.

 HOT TIP - Placing Buttons in the Ribbon or Toolbar Instead

-One great way to keep the macro buttons handy at all times is to assign a macro dialog box to your quick access toolbar buttons within the Excel Ribbon.
+One great way to keep the macro buttons handy is to assign a macro dialog box to your quick access toolbar buttons within the Excel Ribbon.

 How to Select Assign Macro Buttons: Summary and Key Takeaways

-In our opinion, keep it as simple as possible and continue to use shapes as your macro buttons.
-Once you start to use assigned macro buttons that are too complex, it can be tricky to keep up.
+In our opinion, keep it as simple as possible and continue to use shapes as your Macro buttons.
+Once you use assigned macro buttons that are too complex, it can be tricky to keep up.

-Having shapes macro assigned offers you the most formatting options and can be quick and easy to create and amend.
+Having shapes Macro assigned offers the most formatting options and can be quick and easy to create and amend.